Holdcroft launches legislative career

 Read MoreSeveral years ago, Sen. Rick Holdcroft of Bellevue noticed that certain trees on his property weren’t bearing fruit.
 So he brought in some help: honeybees.

-Read MoreThe Government, Military and Veterans Affairs Committee heard combined testimony on a trio of bills March 22 that would make changes to Nebraska’s election laws.
+Read MoreThe Government, Military and Veterans Affairs Committee heard testimony March 5 on a bill that would make a number of changes to the state’s election laws, including requiring Nebraska voters to meet specified criteria before being able to vote early.

 Read MoreSenators reconvened Jan.
 10 to continue introduction of new bills.